-Patients that were complaining of symptoms prior to treatment such as throbbing, itchiness or an aching sensation, these will rapidly settle down following EVLA treatment.
-When patients attend for their review appointment at around two weeks, the vast majority have achieved full resolution of their symptoms.
+Patients that were complaining of symptoms prior to treatment such as throbbing, itchiness or an aching sensation, will rapidly settle down following EVLA treatment.
+When patients attend their review appointment at around two weeks, the vast majority have achieved full resolution of their symptoms.

-You will be booked in to see your vein specialist at six weeks following treatment.
+You will be booked in to see your vein specialist six weeks following treatment.
 Most patients often need a follow-up treatment such as foam sclerotherapy or vein avulsions to achieve full resolution of prominent leg veins and a follow-up ultrasound scan will also be performed at this appointment to ensure there is no recurrence.